fahidmohammad/Hudge-Template/README.md

 Hudge Template Engine by - Fahid Mohammad

 ### Description
-Hudge is a lightweight JavaScript template engine with a footprint of 1kb inspired by the article writen by [Krasimir].
+Hudge is a lightweight JavaScript template engine with a footprint of 1kb inspired by the article writen by [Krasimir Tsone].

 ### Basic Usage
 Include source to your project